CS 3200: Introduction to Databases

 Class Participation and Class Recordings

 This is an online but synchronous course with live lectures.
 Lectures will usually be recorded and recording will be available on Canvas..Zoom Meetings..Cloud Recordings.
 Please note that recordings should not be used as a substitute for coming to class.
-Live attendance is required and factored into your final grade.
 I strongly recommend that you come to every live session with your cameras on and your microphone muted.
 In the event you need to miss a class, I will be posting lecture notes and coding examples that evening.
 (Materials should be available by 8pm.)

 I very much welcome active background discussion in my classrooms.
 To ask a question, feel free to virtually raise your hand or post your question on chat.
 And if you know the answer, go ahead and respond!